atsszc/to-do-list-typescript/README.md

-# To do List with Typescript and React
+# To do list with Typescript and React